 GRNET operates Infrastructure as a Service ~okeanos via large datacenters (84 racks, 1200+ servers, 10000 Virtual Machines active, 5 Petabytes of storage).
 GRNET is also developing Synnefo, the cloud software for ~okeanos.
 The service was initially conceived and designed with the Greek Research and Academic community in mind, which comprises the natural user base of GRNET.
 Soon it became evident though that there is a wider potential and that this effort can be exploited in a broader environment.
 Towards this, ~okeanos has joined the EGI Federated Cloud activities with the aim to enhance its interoperability features and enable the offering of computing resources to the high-productivity federated infrastructure offered by EGI. ~Okeanos is fully integrated with EGI Federated Cloud and is offering the following services:

-OCCI via the SNF-OCCI an implementation of the OCCI specification on top of synnefo’s API kamaki
+OCCI via the SNF-OCCI an implementation of the OCCI specification on top of synnefo’s API, kamaki

 CDMI via the SNF-CDMI an implementation of the CDMI specification on top of synnefo’s API kamaki